daniel-keogh/graph-theory/OVERVIEW.md

 ### What are Regular Expressions?

-A regular expression is a sequence of characters that describes a pattern of character strings.
+A regular expression is a sequence of characters that describes a search pattern.
 The characters in a regular expression can be either literal characters, with no special meaning, or so-called *metacharacters* which describe certain sets of characters.
-For instance, the metacharacter `\d` represents a digit, while `\w` represents a single alphanumeric character.
-In this project only a handful of some of the most common metacharacters are implemented.
+For instance, the metacharacter `\d` represents a digit.
+In this project only a handful of the most common metacharacters are implemented.

 Regular expressions have a wide variety of use-cases.
-For instance they can be used to used to perform user input validation (e.g. valitating emails, phone numbers, etc).
-They are also commonly used in performing "find and replace" operations on files, wherein every string in a file that matches a given regex is replaced with another string.
+For instance they are commonly used in performing "find and replace" operations on files, wherein every string in a file that matches a given regex is replaced with another string.
-Such a feature is available in many popular text editors like Visual Studio Code or Sublime Text.

 ## Run